 Below are some of our favorites for fairly convenient and safe waterfall spots!

-Dupont is not too far from Asheville (just a short drive southwest) and is an amazing place for falling water.
+Brevard is not too far from Asheville (just a short drive southwest) and is an amazing place for falling water.
 It is a very popular location with all the hiking, mountain biking & gravel riding possibilities.
 Plus in the summer you’ll find yourself around a LOT of people if you’re near a popular swimming hole.
 Our advice?
 Early morning or off-season is the best!

 Awe-inspiring Mountain locations for your Elope Asheville Experience